Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Score The Dough

-• Right before your bread goes into the oven, make a shallow slash about 2-3 inches long (or more) in the center of the dough.
-Use a bread lame, razor blade, sharp pairing or a small serrated steak knife.
-The cut should be about 1/4-inch deep.
+Right before baking, make a shallow 2-3 inch slash (or longer) in the center of the dough using a bread lame, razor blade, or small sharp knife.
+The cut should be ~1/4-inch deep.

 Bake The Dough

-• Place the bread into the oven on the center rack (lid on) and reduce the temperature to 400° F/ 204° C. Bake for 20 minutes.
-Remove the lid, and continue to bake (uncovered) for an additional 40 minutes or until deep, golden brown.
-Keep in mind that all ovens are different; you might have to make minimal adjustments to these temperatures.
+Place the bread in the oven on the center rack (lid on) and reduce the temperature to 400 F/ 204 C. Bake for 20 minutes, then remove the lid, and continue to bake (uncovered) for an another 40 minutes, until deep, golden brown.
+All ovens are different; feel free to make minimal adjustments to these temperatures.

-• Remove the bread from the oven, and cool on a wire rack for at least an hour before slicing.
-Don’t cut too soon or else the inside will have a gummy texture!
+Remove the bread from the hot Dutch oven, and cool on a wire rack for at least an hour before slicing.

 Did you make this recipe?